Hayden Smith

 Hayden Smith (born 10 April 1985) is an Australian retired professional rugby union player who played for Saracens FC and the United States national rugby union team.
-Smith also spent two years playing professional American football as a tight end for the New York Jets of the National Football League.
+Smith also spent two years playing professional American football as a tight end for the New York Jets of the National Football League (NFL).

 Early life

 Smith grew up in the town of Bullaburra in the Blue Mountains outside Sydney.
 He graduated from Blue Mountains Grammar School in 2002.
 As a teenager, he trained with the Sydney Kings NBL basketball team.

 Smith won a scholarship to play and study in the United States.
 He went on to study Finance at the New York Institute of Technology.
 He transferred to the Metropolitan State University of Denver, Colorado where he played power forward on the basketball team.
 Smith intended to return to Australia and play professionally for the Kings, but the team went bankrupt.

 As Smith completed his degree at Metro State, and basketball season had ended, he began playing rugby union on weekends to stay fit.